git4sage/Turf-Tailors/README.md

 *Special Insturctions:*
 - to access services dropdown button, simply hover over "Services" on the services page and click, then select your desired service and you will be routed to that portion of the page.
 - to use the "Price Quote Estimator" simply enter the square footage of the lawn into the box and click the "Calculate" button.
+For example if you enter 15000 the calculator will output $37.50.